 • Website

-#8 Mill Museum
+Mill Museum (Malommúzeum)

-And if you continue on this line, I would like to look at still working, hundreds of years old mill, heading towards Örvényes, a few kilometres away from Tihany Peninsula to the West.
+And if you continue on this line, I would like to look at a working, hundreds of years old mill heading towards Örvényes, a few kilometres away from Tihany Peninsula to the West.
+Many think the Örvényes mill museum is the most beautiful, exciting industrial historical memory of the Balaton Highlands; the original was built in 1055.

-Today it functions as a museum, demonstrating how the hundreds of small mills worked, which used the water streams of rivers flowing on the North shore for the past centuries.
+The mill once belonged to the Benedict Abbey located in the centre of the peninsula, they renovated it in XVIII. century, then the state owned it.
+Today, it functions as a museum, demonstrating how hundreds of small mills worked, using the water streams of rivers flowing on the North shore for centuries.

 • Open: Tuesday - Sunday, 09:00 - 16:00